HiAS7/The-Sauce-Book-Online/_classes/Paladin.md

 ##### Channel Divinity
-When you take this oath at 3rd level, you gain the following two Channel Divinity options.\
+When you take this oath at 3rd level, you gain the following two Channel Divinity options.<br/>
 **Sacred Weapon.** As an action, you can imbue one weapon that you are holding with positive energy, using your Channel Divinity.
 For 1 minute, you add